 Whichever bulb and lamp you choose, it’ll only work well if you set it up and control it properly.

 Getting a thermostat or dimmer is the best way to ensure that the temperature inside the enclosure stays within the optimum range.
-However, some reptile owners do struggle to keep the heat in, especially if the tank is made of glass.
+However, some snake owners do struggle to keep the heat in, especially if the tank is made of glass.

 If the vivarium is still not warm enough, try using a heat mat in conjunction with a heat lamp.